-A Vibe Called Tech is a Black-owned creative studio and consultancy dedicated to approaching creativity through an intersectional lens.
+A Vibe Called Tech is a creative studio and artconsultancy dedicated to approaching creativity through an intersectional lens.
 We believe in the richness of diverse cultures to inform strategic thinking across all audiences and seek to deliver ambitious creative output that nourishes communities.

 CHARLENE PREMPEH is the founder of A Vibe Called Tech, a Black-owned creative agency that is dedicated to approaching creativity through an intersectional lens.
 Charlene is also a Financial Times HTSI columnist and contributing editor who writes about design, travel, and culture.